cheuksing/centralized-book-reader-pwa/CONTEXT.md

 **Read-through cache**:
 Content persisted because it was displayed or prefetched around the reader viewport, without an explicit whole-chapter download request.

+**Offline cache**:
+App-managed chapter content persisted through reading or automatic preparation.
+It remains until the user clears it or storage pressure requires least-recently-used eviction.
+_Avoid_: Download when no user-requested download occurred

+**Ready ahead**:
+The number of fully cached chapters after the current chapter in source order.
+It does not mean those chapters are unread.
+_Avoid_: Unread downloads

 **Available offline**:
 A chapter whose required reader resources are present locally.
 A partially cached chapter is available only up to its cached boundary.